 When it comes to knowing the difference in cuts of steak, not everyone is an expert.
 That’s okay because Steak University is here to help!
 It can be confusing choosing the best part of steak to eat, so we’re going to tackle two of the most well-known cuts of steak.
 Today, it’s sirloin vs ribeye.
 We have all the information you need to choose what cut of steak you’re going to be enjoying for dinner tonight.

-As you could probably tell by the name, ribeye steaks are cut right from the rib area of the animal.
+As you could probably tell by the name, rib eye steaks are cut right from the rib cage area of the animal.
+Technically, this cut is called the Spinalis Dorsi.
 When they’re cut, they have the rib bone attached and hold on to quite a bit of fat from the ribs.
 Although they’re fattier than other steaks, the fat also provides an insane amount of flavor that steak fanatics can’t get enough of.
-The flavor tends to be richer than other cuts, including the sirloin.
-Ribeye is one of the best types of steak for pan-searing, which helps bring its strong, delicious flavors out.
+The taste tends to be richer than other cuts, including the sirloin.
+Rib eye is one of the best types of steak for pan-searing, which helps bring its strong, delicious flavors out.

 Cost Difference between Sirloin and Ribeye

-Is sirloin better than ribeye for your wallet, or vice versa?
+Is sirloin better than rib eye for your wallet, or vice versa?
 This actually depends on the type of ribeye or sirloin cut you choose.
+It also depends on where you get it and the quality of meat you’re buying.
+For example, Costco meat prices are usually very affordable, but you may not have access to the same quality grades of beef you’d find at your local butcher.

 AVERAGE SIRLOIN PRICE